coderamen666/srd-v3.5-md/spells/spells-t-z.md

 This spell creates a wall of rock that merges into adjoining rock surfaces.
 A *wall of stone* is 1 inch thick per four caster levels and composed of up to one 5-foot square per level.
-You can double the wall's area by halving its thickness.
+You can double the wall’s area by halving its thickness.
 The wall cannot be conjured so that it occupies the same space as a creature or another object.